twf2360/stateMachineVisualiser/README.md

 # State Machine Graph Generator (JSON to DOT)

+State machines can now be used to represent UI journeys in mobile apps.
+However, it can not always be immediately obvious when looking at JSON definitions of these state machines what the UI journey will look like, and what states can transition to other states.

-This project provides a Go utility that takes a custom-formatted JSON file defining a state machine and converts it into a Graphviz DOT language file.
-It then executes the `dot` command (from Graphviz) to automatically generate a visual representation (e.g., a PNG or SVG image) of the state machine's navigational flow.
+This project provides a Go utility that takes a JSON file defining a state machine and converts it into a Graphviz DOT language file.
+It then executes the `dot` command (from Graphviz) to generate a visual representation in PNG/SVG of the state machine's navigational flow.

-## Prerequisites (For End Users)
+## Prerequisites

 ### 1. Graphviz (Mandatory)